 The civil justice system allows victims to make claims under tort law to get compensation for the personal injury caused by the negligence of others.
 Recent reports in the Washington Post have troubling news for victims who wish to use the civil justice system to exercise their legal rights.
 Some politicians want to reform this system.
 Although they claim the goal is to end frivolous lawsuits, the reality is these tort reforms would have a profoundly adverse impact on the rights of plaintiffs to effectively use the civil justice system to be "made whole" from harm they have endured.

-Powerful groups like the Chamber of Commerce support proposals to reform the civil justice system, so it is likely some changes will be made, although the extent of the changes is not clear.
-If reforms occur, it will become even more vital for victims who wish to pursue civil claims to get help from experienced attorneys who know how to work within the system to help plaintiffs get full and fair compensation.
+Powerful groups like the Chamber of Commerce support proposals to reform the civil justice system, so it is likely some changes will be made, although the extent of the changes is not yet clear.
+If reforms occur, it will become even more vital for victims who wish to pursue civil claims to get help from an experienced attorney who knows how to work within the system.

 The reality is there aren't many "frivolous lawsuits" to begin with.
 It's more or less an excuse to slash the ability of consumers to seek adequate compensation.

 According to reports on proposed tort reform bill H.R.
 1215, the changes would substantially reduce the number of meritorious lawsuits filed to protect civil rights and the rights of consumers.
 A proposal put forth would impose sanctions on attorneys who file frivolous claims on behalf of plaintiffs.
 Although this sounds reasonable in theory, a similar measure that was previously in effect significantly reduced claims based on violations of environmental laws, employee protection laws, and civil rights laws.
 The rule was ultimately rescinded due to these systemic issues.